Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Effectively communicate the benefits and challenges of renewable energy technology
+• explain the benefits and challenges of renewable energy in a clear way

-• Communicate the basic design, installation and maintenance issues that affect renewable energy systems operators
+• describe the design, installation and maintenance issues affecting renewable energy systems

-• Identify, analyse and develop renewable energy solutions for clients using engineering tools and techniques
+• find and develop renewable energy solutions using engineering tools and techniques

-• Evaluate the risks, benefits and energy consumption data of renewable energy options in different contexts
+• compare the risks, benefits and energy use of different energy options

 Course outcomes